tingerrr/hydra/src/core.typ

 /// Get the element candidates for the given context.
 ///
-/// - ctx (context): The context for which to get the candiates.
+/// - ctx (context): The context for which to get the candidates.
 /// -> dictionary
 #let get-candidates(ctx) = {
   let look-behind = selector(ctx.self.func).before(ctx.loc)